nicomon24/jekyll-now/_posts/2019-6-18-MineRL-Base.md

 ![Sequence of observations](/images/minerl/obs_sequence.png){:class="img-responsive" .center-image}
 ![Sequence of compass and reward](/images/minerl/compass_sequence.svg){:class="img-responsive" .center-image}

+We can notice how the compass gets more "unstable" near the end, since the angle changes more rapidly when the distance decreases.
+Also, we notice the last spike in the return, which is the +100 reward obtained by reaching the goal block.
 If you want to read more on the environment or the dataset, go to [MineRL documentation](http://minerl.io/docs/#).

 Since we are interested in applying DQN, which has a constraint on discrete actions, we need to look at the action space in detail.
 In MineRL, actions are described as a dictionary of possible *sub-actions*, which are controllable independently.
 These sub-actions form a macro action that is performed by the agent at each timestep.
 Among these sub-actions, only one is continuous: the one that controls the camera movement, expressed as a tuple of pitch and yaw movement (see below picture), from *-180* to *+180* degrees per tick.